Skip to main content

 Hover Text displays an enlarged view of whatever is under the mouse pointer when the command button is pressed.
 To enable this feature:

-2. Now you can zoom in by holding the Command key and placing the pointer on the item we want to zoom in on.
-Screenshot of Zoom menu with “Enable Hover Text” selected
+3. Now you can zoom in by holding the Command key and placing the pointer on the item you want to zoom in on.
+A cropped screenshot of the Hover Text settings in macOS.

 2.4.
 Enable touch bar zoom